amestsantim/wkt2epsg/README.md

 The sqlite database (epsg.db) is created by scrapping the Projected Coordinate Systems page (https://developers.arcgis.com/javascript/3/jshelp/pcs.html) from ESRI's arcgis website.

-Since Projected Coordinate Systems page might get updated, I have included with this library, the python script that I used to scrape and generate the database.
+Since Projected Coordinate Systems page might get updated, I have included with this library, the python3 script that I used to scrape and generate the database.
 To do so, just run the script (esri_scrapper.py) from the esri directory.

+I made this library because I had the need to identify the EPSG code of a shapefile (the CRS of the shapefile), especially when importing into PostGIS.
+I use the [php-shapefile](https://gasparesganga.com/labs/php-shapefile/) library which will read and return to you the raw WKT text from the .prj file but will not provide you with the EPSG SRID.

 ## Contributing